jf1kkm/getqrz/README.md

 Works with Python 3.6 and above.

+Special thanks to Andreas(DJ3EI), the developer of adif-io.

 ## Overview
 The following figure shows the overall view. getqrz captures JTDX QSO information sent by multicast.